 *David quickly takes a look and says to himself “What a specimen.”

-He doesn’t say anything to David because as he has told you before if the situation is not as it seems, he will not risk his position in the prison.
+He doesn’t say anything to David because as he has told John before if the situation is not as it seems, he will not risk his position in the prison.

 *Jason says: “The name is Jason, semiprofessional Latin dancer but the printer guy is how most of you would connect!”
 He then asks if they have thought to use bioinspired concrete for the prison walls as well.